MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 If the *path* specifies a directory, *watches* creates a post for any time a file in that directory is created, modified or deleted.
 If the *path* specifies a file,  *watch*  watches only that file.
-In the announcement, it is specified with the *path* of the product.
+In the notification message, it is specified with the *path* of the product.
 There is usually one post per file.

 FIXME: in version 3 does it work at all without a configuration?